ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Looking at the correlation between SPI and xG for each team individually: While the overall correlation between SPI and xG is moderate, it's possible that the strength of the relationship varies by team.
-To explore this possibility, we can create a scatter plot for each team showing their SPI and xG for each match they played in the World Cup 2022 dataset.<br>
+To explore this possibility, I can create a scatter plot for each team showing their SPI and xG for each match they played in the World Cup 2022 dataset.<br>